Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Experiments

 \subsection{Experimental Details}

-\paragraph{Pre-Trained Models} We use several architectures of Vision Transformer (ViT)~\citep{dosovitskiy2021image} and ResNet~\citep{he2016deep}.
-The models are pre-trained on ImageNet-1K~\citep{russakovsky2015image}, ImageNet-21K~\citep{ridnik2021imagenet} or ImageNet-21K and then fine-tuned on ImageNet-1K.
-The standard data augmentation and regularization technique for ViT, AugReg~\citep{steiner2022how} can also be used for training on ImageNet-1K or ImageNet-21K.
-Alternatively, some models are trained on LAION-2B~\citep{schuhmann2022laion}, followed by fine-tuning on ImageNet-1K.
-We also use OpenAI CLIP~\citep{radford2021learning} fine-tuned on ImageNet-1K.
-For simplicity, we refer to them by the names of the first pre-training datasets (\eg, ImageNet-21K, LAION-2B).
-In the main paper, we focus on ImageNet-1K with AugReg pre-trained ViT-B/16 and experiments using other pre-trained models are reported in Appendix~\ref{supp:various}.
-We employ the \textsf{timm}~\citep{rw2019timm} and \textsf{torchvision}~\citep{torchvision2016} for acquiring model weights and implementation.
-Please refer to Appendix~\ref{supp:weight} for more details.
+\paragraph{Pretrained Models} We use several architectures of Vision Transformer (ViT)~\citep{dosovitskiy2021image} and ResNet~\citep{he2016deep}.
+The models are pretrained on ImageNet-1K~\citep{russakovsky2015image}, or ImageNet-21K~\citep{ridnik2021imagenet} and then fine-tuned on ImageNet-1K.
+The standard data augmentation and regularization technique for ViT, AugReg~\citep{steiner2022how} can be used for training on ImageNet-1K or ImageNet-21K.
+We also use ImageNet-1K with Sharpness Aware Minimization (SAM)~\citep{chen2022vision}, ImageNet-21K-P~\citep{ridnik2021imagenet} pretrained models.
+Alternatively, some models are pretrained on LAION-2B~\citep{schuhmann2022laion} or OpenAI internal dataset (400 million data)~\citep{radford2021learning}, followed by fine-tuning on ImageNet-1K.
+In other words, \textit{all pretrained models are trained on ImageNet-1K before experiments} to directly leverage its classifier.
+For simplicity, we refer to them by the names of the first pretraining datasets (\eg, LAION-2B).
+We also evaluate pretrained CLIP models with a zero-shot classifier that are not fine-tuned on ImageNet-1K in Appendix~\ref{supp:zeroshot}.
+In the main paper, we focus on ImageNet-1K with AugReg pretrained ViT-B/16 and experiments using other pretrained models are reported in Appendix~\ref{supp:various}.